Skip to Content

 How many sweet potato slips per container?

 As I mentioned above, I use 30-liter containers.
-1 slip per container would be an ideal amount to use.
+One slip per container would be an ideal amount to use.
 Placing more in a container could affect the crop.

 How many sweet potato slips per square foot?

-When you only have a square foot of space, you need to plant just one sweet potato slip per square foot.
+When you only have a square foot of space, you must plant just one sweet potato slip per square foot.
 An 8 x 4 bed could hold 32 slips.
-However.
-This rule can be broken the deeper the bed, pushing it to around 9” per plant due to the volume.
+However, this rule can be broken the deeper the bed, pushing it to around 9″ per plant due to the volume.

 How many sweet potatoes slip per grow bag?